 Chris Hughes is a writer and regular contributor to TV Cream.
 You can hear Chris talking about little-discussed archive television on TV Cream‘s podcast What We Just Watched here,

 You can find lots more about Battle Of The Planets, The Monkees and Buzzfax in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

 You can find more about the undilutable grubbiness of Battle Of The Planets in the edition of Looks Unfamiliar with Rae Earl here.
-Gillian Kirby picked the murky late-night shenanigans of late-night ‘adult’ Teletext as one of her choices on Looks Unfamiliar, which you can find here here.
-Mainframe, the band who did the flexidisc that came free with Load Runner, were covered in the Looks Unfamiliar with Mark Griffiths, which you can find here.
+Gillian Kirby talked about the murky late-night shenanigans of late-night ‘adult’ Teletext as one of her choices on Looks Unfamiliar, which you can find here here.
+Mainframe, the band who did the flexidisc that came free with Load Runner, featured in the Looks Unfamiliar with Mark Griffiths, which you can find here.

 Chris also appears in The Best Of Looks Unfamiliar alongside Anna Cale, Jim Sangster, Melanie Williams, Pete Prodge, Paul Abbott, and a hopeless attempt by Tim and assorted past guests at successfully playing some TV tie-in DVD games, which you can find here.

 Please don’t copy this only with more italics and exclamation marks.